Legal Online Sports Betting in the USA

 Unlikely to legalize

-Existing state policies are unlikely to change.
+Existing Utah state policies are unlikely to change.
 Decades of opposition to any form of gambling, including lottery tickets, table games and sports betting is still strongly favored in the conservative state and anti-gambling laws are written into the state’s constitution.

 Other important factors to consider